George Eastman: Early life

 Eastman was born in Waterville, New York, as the youngest child of George Washington Eastman and Maria Eastman (née Kilbourn), at the 10 acre farm which his parents had bought in 1849.
 He had two older sisters, Ellen Maria and Katie.
 He was largely self-educated, although he attended a private school in Rochester after the age of eight.

-In the early 1840s his father had started a business school, the Eastman Commercial College in Rochester, New York.
+In the early 1840s, his father had started a business school, the Eastman Commercial College in Rochester, New York.
 The city became one of the first "boomtowns" in the United States, based on its rapid industrialization.
 As his father's health started deteriorating, the family gave up the farm and moved to Rochester in 1860.
 His father died of a brain disorder on April 27, 1862.
 To survive and afford George's schooling, his mother took in boarders.

 The second daughter, Katie, had contracted polio when young and died in late 1870 when George was 15 years old.
 The young George left school early and started working to help support the family.
 As Eastman began to have success with his photography business, he vowed to repay his mother for the hardships she had endured in raising him.

 Career

 Founding of Kodak

 While working as a bank clerk in the 1870s, Eastman became interested in photography.
 After receiving lessons from George Monroe and George Selden, he developed a machine for coating dry plates in 1879.
 In 1881, he founded the Eastman Dry Plate Company with Henry Strong to sell plates, with Strong as company president and Eastman as treasurer, where he handled most executive functions.
 Around the same time, he began experiments to create a flexible film roll that could replace plates altogether.
-In 1885, he received a patent for a film roll, and then focused on creating a camera to use the rolls.
+In 1885, he received a patent for a film roll and then focused on creating a camera to use the rolls.
 In 1888, he patented and released the Kodak camera ("Kodak" being a word Eastman created).
 It was sold loaded with enough roll film for 100 exposures.
 When all the exposures had been made, the photographer mailed the camera back to the Eastman company in Rochester, along with $10.
 The company would process the film, make a print of each exposure, load another roll of film into the camera, and send the camera and the prints to the photographer.

 The separation of photo-taking from the difficult process of film development was novel and made photography more accessible to amateurs than ever before, and the camera was immediately popular with the public.
-By August of 1888, Eastman was struggling to meet orders, and he and his employees soon had several other cameras in development.
-The rapidly-growing Eastman Dry Plate Company was reorganized as the Eastman Company In 1889, and then incorporated as Eastman Kodak in 1892.
+By August 1888, Eastman was struggling to meet orders, and he and his employees soon had several other cameras in development.
+The rapidly-growing Eastman Dry Plate Company was reorganized as the Eastman Company in 1889, and then incorporated as Eastman Kodak in 1892.